ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 where:

-* `target_responses` contains all the responses for the target variable for matched pair contributors in the target period
+* `target_responses` contains all the responses for the target variable for matched pairs in the target period
-* `predictive_responses` contains all the responses for the target variable for matched pair contributors in the predictive period
+* `predictive_responses` contains all the responses for the target variable for matched pairs in the predictive period

 When calculating the forward link, the previous period will be used as the predictive period, whereas for the backward link the next period relative to the target period will be used.

+### Construction link calculation

 The construction link will be calculated using the following formula: